 Here's a short clip of the procedure Time use when creating their bike frames.
 This is quite different to how most frames are made

-Pros of aluminium: Cost and ease to manufacture, strength to weight ratio, corrosion resistance.
+Pros of aluminum: Cost and ease to manufacture, strength to weight ratio, corrosion resistance.

-Cons of aluminium: Difficult to repair, fatigue life
+Cons of aluminum: Difficult to repair, fatigue life

-The downside of aluminium is that is will fatigue overtime quicker than carbon fiber, steel and titanium.
+The downside of aluminum is that is will fatigue over time quicker than carbon fiber, steel and titanium.
 If designed and treated properly, this could potentially be a lifetime, but it's worth consideration if you are purchasing or building a 'forever' bike.

-Choosing an aluminium frame is the most cost effective solution for those seeking performance on a budget.
+Choosing an aluminum frame is the most cost effective solution for those seeking performance on a budget.